 2. Select the Privacy Settings option.

 You can disable all three options.
-Just make sure, Interest-based Ads option is set to Off.
+Just make sure, the Interest-based Ads option is set to Off.

 As you know, Fire TV Stick comes with a built-in Amazon-powered App Store.
 And, If you’ve installed so many Apps in Fire TV Stick.
 Then, disabling auto-updates might be helpful for you to reduce data usage.
 By default, the streaming stick is set to automatically update the Apps you have installed.
 Just to keep you up-to-date, with all Installed Apps.
 Leaving this option enabled will waste your Internet Bandwidth.
 Because there might be some apps that you barely use.
 So, updating Apps manually is the right choice.